-Does light oscillate in a physical direction?
-To a physical realist, the answer seems obvious as how else could it do so?
-Physical realism explains sound because it is a longitudinal wave that vibrates air molecules in its travel direction.
-Hence there is no sound in the vacuum of empty space because there are no air molecules there.
+Does light vibrate in a physical direction?
+In physical realism, it must do so because space gives all possible directions.
+Sound is a longitudinal wave that vibrates air molecules in its travel direction, so there is no sound in empty space because there are no air molecules there.
 In contrast, light travels in the vacuum of space or we couldn’t see the stars at night.

 “In quantum mechanics there really are complex numbers, and the wave function really is a complex-valued function of space-time.”
 (Lederman & Hill, 2004) p346

 Complex numbers describe a rotation into a dimension outside our space (Figure 3.9) that we call imaginary because it doesn’t exist in our space, just as Flatlanders might call a third dimension that doesn’t exist in their space imaginary.
 But that a dimension doesn’t exist in our space doesn’t mean it doesn’t exist at all if, like Abbot’s Flatland, our 3D space is contained within a higher dimensional space.

 If our three-dimensional space exists within a quantum network with four degrees of freedom, light can vibrate into a dimension outside space.
 In simple terms, physical space is a surface within a four-dimensional quantum space.
 If our bodies exist as quantum waves that vibrate into a quantum space, we can’t enter that space any more than a water wave can leave the pond surface it vibrates on.
 It follows that we are three dimensional Flatlanders.